SaltyGoo/saltygoo.github.io/pages/BaldurHex/18-Beregost.md

 <span class="blacktitle"> Feature C - Travenhurst Manor</span>

-The richest man in Beregost, Gerard Travenhurst, has built this manor on the norther edge of the village.
+The richest man in Beregost, Gerard Travenhurst, has built this manor on the northern edge of the village.
 He has been speculating on land in the area.

 ---